-In economics, the free rider problem occurs when those who benefit from resources, goods, or services do not pay for them, which results in either an under-provision of those goods or services, or in an overuse or degradation of a common property resource.
-The free rider problem is common among public goods, because of their \textsl{non-excludability} - once provided it is for everybody - and \textsl{non-rivalry} - the consume of the good by an agent does not reduce the amount available to others.
-We refer to \cite{CornesSandler96} or \cite{Laffont88} for more details.

-Thanks to the results obntained in Sections \ref{ExplicitSP} and \ref{ExplicitNash}, we are now able to explicitly evaluate the free rider effect for our symmetric economy with Cobb-Douglas utilities and L\'evy uncertainty.
+Thanks to the results of Propositions \ref{solsymmetric} and \ref{gamesolsymmetric}, we are now able to explicitly evaluate the free rider effect for our symmetric economy with Cobb-Douglas utilities and L\'evy uncertainty.
 Let $x^{i}_{*}$ be the optimal private consumption in the social planner's problem (cf.\ (\ref{SPprivate})), and let $\hat{x}^{i}$ denote the Nash equilibrium private consumption (cf.\ (\ref{gameprivate})).
 Then one has

 with equality for $n=1$.
 It follows that in a strategic context each agent spends more for the private consumption than what would be suggested by the social planner.
-On the other hand, we have $\kappa \leq l_0$ (with $\kappa$ as in (\ref{kappa}), $l_0$ as in (\ref{lzero}) and equality if $n=1$) which implies that the social planner's optimal cumulative contribution into the public good (\ref{SPpublic}) is bigger than the corresponding Nash equilibrium counterpart (\ref{gamepublic}).
-That is, our model shows a free rider effect.
+On the other hand, we have $\kappa \leq l_0$ (with $\kappa$ as in (\ref{kappa}), $l_0$ as in (\ref{lzero}) and equality if $n=1$) which implies that

+that is, the social planner's optimal cumulative contribution into the public good (\ref{SPpublic}) is bigger than the corresponding Nash equilibrium counterpart (\ref{gamepublic}).
+Our model thus exhibits a free rider effect.